xioren/ImageGoblin/README.md

 	echo https://www.website.com/pages/somewebpage.html | xargs image-goblin --dir temp/images --silent
 	```

-+ *generic goblin:* for any site without a specific goblin. by default, this goblin will automatically try to remove common cropping. using the '--format' option overrides this functionality and instead formats according to user input modifier(s). the usage format for this is '--format _mode_ _modifier_[ _replacement_]'. 'add _modifier_' will append the modifier to the end of the url; for example a query string. 'sub _modifier_ _replacement_' substitutes, while 'rem _modifier_' removes. the modifier can be a regular string or regex pattern. using the --noup flag prevents any automatic manipulation of urls. you can also enforce greedy mode with --greedy; sometimes this will find more images. the entire format argument needs to be quoted.
++ *generic goblin:* for any site without a specific goblin. by default, this goblin will automatically try to remove common cropping. using the '--format' option overrides this functionality and instead formats according to user input modifier(s). the usage format for this is '--format _mode_ _modifier_[ _replacement_]'. 'add _modifier_' will append the modifier to the end of the url; for example a query string. 'sub _modifier_ _replacement_' substitutes, while 'rem _modifier_' removes. the modifier can be a regular string or regex pattern. the entire format argument needs to be quoted. using the --noup flag prevents any automatic manipulation of urls. you can also enforce greedy mode with --greedy; sometimes this will find more images. \

 	*examples:*